pachyderm/pachyderm/doc/enterprise/s3gateway.md

 branch
 ```

-Not all the repositories that you see in the output of the `mc ls` command are
+Not all the repositories that you see in the results of the `mc ls` command are
-input repositories.
+input repositories that can be written to.
+Some of them may be read-only output repos.
 Check your pipeline specification to verify which
 repositories are the PFS input repos.

 To add a file to a repository, complete the following steps: